Jstacs/Jstacs/projects/talecorrect/Readme.md

 ### b) Custom TALE sequences

-Alternatively, if you would like to build custom HMMs from your own file (assumed to be stored in *path/to/myTALEs.fasta*), you would need to adapt the definition of `pathToAnnoTALE_AllTALEsFasta` to
+Alternatively, if you would like to build custom HMMs from your own file (assumed to be stored in *path/to/myTALEs.fasta*), you would need to adapt the definition of `pathToTALEsFasta` to

-`pathToAnnoTALE_AllTALEsFasta=path/to/myTALEs.fasta`

-and, assuming that you want to use all TALE DNA sequences present in that file, the definition of `customSpeciesName` to

-`customSpeciesName="\>"`
+`pathToTALEsFasta=path/to/myTALEs.fasta`.

+You can comment out all lines before except the line where the output folder is set: `pathToHMMs="HMMs/custom/"`.

 ### Run the script after option a) or b)